Vietnam under Chinese rule: Li and Lao

-Indigenous people
+Đông Sơn culture

-According to Phan, a pre-existing material culture known as the Đông Sơn culture did exist prior to the Han conquest and colonization of the Red River region, but the culture was not exclusive to Vietnam and there is no actual evidence that these people were Vietic or spoke a Vietic language.
+A material culture known as the Đông Sơn culture existed in northern Vietnam prior to the Han conquest and colonization of the Red River region, but the modern ethnic identification of the ancient material culture is disputed.
+Some historians and archaeologists believe that they were ancestors of the Vietnamese people based on linguistic evidence while others believe that there is not enough evidence to prove that they were culturally related to the Vietnamese or any other culture.
 While it is plausible that they were Vietic speakers, it is also plausible that some or a small portion of them were, or that they spoke other Austroasiatic languages, or a combination of different languages.
-The earliest detailed records on pre-Han polities such as the one based around Cổ Loa Citadel and An Dương Vương do not occur until the 6th century AD in China and over a millennium later in Vietnam.
+Material evidence of the Đông Sơn culture is not exclusive to Vietnam and has been found in places such as Malaysia and the Chinese provinces of Fujian and Yunnan, probably representing several distinct ethnolinguistic groups who traded with each other.
+The Đông Sơn culture is closely related to the Dian culture in Yunnan, which has led some to believe that they are variants of one culture or that they are one culture given different names based on the nationality of the researcher.
+There are no textual records from the Đông Sơn culture and the earliest detailed records on pre-Han polities in Vietnam such as the one based around Cổ Loa Citadel and An Dương Vương do not occur until the 6th century AD in China and over a millennium later in Vietnam.